fentas/crypto/README.md

 # Collection of dockerized cryptocoins

 This repository aims to reduce the complexity of cryptocoins.

-Currently this whole repository is focused on Linux (could also work on MacOS).
-If you using Windows you should consider setup a Linux system anyway.
+Currently this whole repository is focused on Linux.
+If you using MacOS or Windows this can still [work for you](http://somatorio.org/en/post/running-gui-apps-with-docker/).

 ## Donations - Why I choose open source

-I belief open source gives back power and knowledge back to the people.
-Also it is open source a good template for society and economics.
+I belief open source gives power and knowledge back to the people.
+Also the concept of open source is a good template for society and economics.
 Share, progress and leave out greed as much as possible.
-A future I would like to see.
+A future I would like to see and participate.

-As I can not live from beliefs and hopes alone please if you like or using this repository consider donating.
+As I can not live from beliefs and hopes alone if you like or even using this repository consider donating.

 **BTC** \
 ``